quadrimegistus/predetermination/README.md

 [Refactor Guide For Python Example](https://github.com/quadrimegistus/predetermination/blob/main/Refactor%20Guide%20for%20Python%20Example.txt)

 This file details the specificity to engineer the divine data structure of the master list partial print, and how to make the divine query.
-The file also contains product language thoughts on Test Driven Development for the divine use case, and ways to craft further, isolated proofs of Predetermination.
+The file also contains product language strategy on Test Driven Development for the divine use case, and ways to craft further, isolated proofs of Predetermination.

 [Mega Millions Historical Data 051702 to 112825](https://github.com/quadrimegistus/predetermination/blob/main/Mega%20Millions%20Historical%20Data%20051702%20to%20112825.ods)